AlicornLunaa/draft_engine/README.md

 ### User interface
 - Each panel has the offset for the buffer data and the length to subbuffer
-- UI Container class holds the vertex buffers
 - Each panel, when invalidated, rebuilds its buffer data and sends it to the GPU.
 Panels can define multiple vertices to draw
 - Panels can hold a pointer to their parent, if the parent is invalidated, so is the child.
 Parent->child invalidations are checked in the ui container

 ### Editor
 - Scenes are collection of entities